hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Cant forget the interesting docufilms from DW, among others.
 They were the companions while thinking and coding some of these ;-)

+Be discrete with chopping of the last char.